sswahn/bind/README.md

 ### Update State
 `dispatch(action)`

 Dispatches an action to the store.

-Usage:
 ```javascript
 dispatch({ type: 'count', payload: 1 })
 ```